KushalTrivedi19032005/QMLHEP/README.md

-# Quantum Machine Learning for High-Energy Physics (QMLHEL) Tasks 2025
+# Quantum Machine Learning for High-Energy Physics (QMLHEP) Tasks 2025

 The following GitHub repository contains tasks for my evaluation as a mentee for **Google Summer of Code 2025** under the **ML4SCI QMLHEP** organization: